Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 Returning to the sports example, the score can be seen as the motivation to perform the action based on a certain goal.
 For example, on a treadmill when aiming to lose a certain amount of calories, the reward function is the calories burned.
 Running faster places the body in a state where more calories are burned but also increases the likelihood of a cramp.

-The reward function is often represented as:
+The reward function is represented as:
 $ R(s' | a, s) $
 where $s$ is the initial state, $a$ is the action, and $s'$ is the final state.

 Mathematically, the reward function is:
 $ R : S times A times S -> bb(R) $

-The reward resulting from the reward function is often assigned to the variable $r$, and the reward at time $t$ is commonly written as:
+The reward resulting from the reward function is assigned to the variable $r$, and the reward at time $t$ is commonly written as:
 $ r_t = R(s_(t+1) | a_t, s_(t)) $
+== Bellman Equation in MDPs
+The Bellman equation is a fundamental concept in reinforcement learning and Markov Decision Processes (MDPs).
+It describes the relationship between the value of a state and the values of its successor states.
+The Bellman equation
+#todo("CheckPoint")

 === Return
 Unlike the reward, which is a scalar value given at a specific time, the return is the cumulative reward observed over a period of time.
 It can be either finite or infinite.
-In the finite case, the return is also called the #strong("finite-horizon undiscounted return") and is often represented as:
+In the finite case, the return is also called the #strong("finite-horizon undiscounted return") and is represented as:
 $ R("trajectory placeholder") = sum_(t=0)^(T-1) r_t $ #todo("need better notation due to conflict with the reward and multi-agent notation")
 where $T$ is the time horizon and $tau$ is the trajectory of the agent.